ConjurTech/slate/source/includes/api/_offers.html.md

  ]
  ```

-Gets the best 70 offers (per side) on the offer book.
+Retrieves the best 70 offers (per side) on the offer book.

 ### HTTP Request